ahmedzbyr/taealam/python/gcp_cai/README.md

 - `operation = client.export_assets(request=request)` will return the Operations `google.api_core.operation.Operation` object.
 - This can be used to check for the progress of the operation.

-##  IAM Requirement for CAI Python script.
+##  IAM Requirement for CAI Python script

 We need to do below steps before we can run the script.

 ###  Before you begin

 To get the permissions that you need to Create VMs that use service accounts, grant yourself IAM roles on your project.

 - Compute Instance Admin (v1) (`roles/compute.instanceAdmin.v1`)
 - Create Service Accounts (`roles/iam.serviceAccountCreator`)

-### 1. Create a service account which will run this script.
+### 1. Create a service account which will run this script

 ```sh
 gcloud iam service-accounts create sa-cai-export-inventory --description="SA for Cloud Asset Inventory export"  --display-name="SA CAI Export"
 ```

-### 2. Enable the cloud assert inventory API on the project.
+### 2. Enable the cloud assert inventory API on the project

 - Enable the CAI API on the google console.
 - Once this is done then we can assign the required permissions to the service accoutn created in Step 1.

-### 3. Assign `roles/cloudasset.viewer` permission on the service account.
+### 3. Assign `roles/cloudasset.viewer` permission on the service account

 ```sh
 gcloud projects add-iam-policy-binding PROJECT_ID --member="serviceAccount:sa-cai-export-inventory@PROJECT_ID.iam.gserviceaccount.com" --role="roles/cloudasset.viewer"